percona/k8spg-docs/docs/kubectl.md

 To install Percona Distribution for PostgreSQL, you need the following:

-1. The **Git** distributed version control system.
-You can install it following the [official installation instructions](https://github.com/git-guides/install-git).

-2. The **kubectl** tool to manage and deploy applications on Kubernetes, included in most Kubernetes distributions.
+1. The **kubectl** tool to manage and deploy applications on Kubernetes, included in most Kubernetes distributions.
 Install not already installed, [follow its official installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-3. A Kubernetes environment.
+2. A Kubernetes environment.
 You can deploy it on [Minikube](https://github.com/kubernetes/minikube) for testing purposes or using any cloud provider of your choice.
 Check the list of our [officially supported platforms](System-Requirements.md#officially-supported-platforms).

     !!! note "See also"